-Customer service is just one part of the overall customer’s experience, but if you do it right, then this can score you some massive brownie points in the eye of the customer.
+Customer service tactics are just one part of the overall customer’s experience.
+If you do it right, then this can score you some massive brownie points in the eye of the customer.

-Creating an effective customer experience is about more than just ensuring your customers receive the products and services they desire in a timely and efficient manner.
-It’s also about creating touchpoints (customer service), with real people who can organically advocate for your business, growing your brand not only through word of mouth, but also through their social media.
+Creating an effective customer experience is based on sound customer service tactics.
+Thus ensuring your customers receive the products and services they desire in a timely and efficient manner.
+It’s also about creating touchpoints, with real people who can organically advocate for your business.
+Thus will grow your brand not only through word of mouth, but also through their social media.

 Expressing empathy is a great, natural, and honest way to promote relationships, both personally and professionally.
 Using an empathetic statement or short phrase can create a connection during a customer conversation.

-Bad customer service situations come in many different shapes and sizes.
+Bad customer service tactics come in many different shapes and sizes.
 It is important to remember that what counts as poor customer experiences in your business, will be unique.

 Let’s have a quick look at a few possible reasons for bad customer service and experience: